Wednesday, October 13, 2010

 LOOKING GOOD

-In the early days, Wolfman Jack made sporadic public appearances, usually as a MC.
-As the MC he would present performers, (such as Harmonica Fats, and other rhythm and blues acts), tell dirty jokes or anecdotes and generally keep the event moving.
+However, Bob Smith initially did make sporadic public appearances, as Wolfman Jack usually in the role of an MC.
+As the MC he would present performers, (such as Bo Diddley, Harmonica Fats, and other rock and rhythm and blues acts), tell dirty jokes or anecdotes, yell along with a few tunes and generally keep the event moving.
 At each appearance he looked a little different because Smith hadn't decided on what "The Wolfman" should look like.
-Some rare early pictures on this page show him with a goatee straight hair combed forward and dark makeup added to obscure his Anglo/Saxon ethnicity.
+Some rare early pictures on this page show him without a mustache but with a short chin beard, straight hair combed forward and dark makeup added to obscure his Anglo/Saxon ethnicity.
 Other pictures show him with a big afro wig and large sunglasses.
-The uncertainty of his ethnicity lead some people to believe, at the time, that he was Black or Hispanic and thus added to the controversy and mystery of his radio show.
-By the early 1970s Smith had established a look for the Wolfman that remained fairly consistent for the rest of his career.
+Another image of Wolfman was presented on the sweatshirts he used to sell.
+The garments had a hip looking wolf standing on his hind legs and sporting a vest, beret, and sunglasses.
+The uncertainty of his identity lead some people to believe, at the time, that he was Black or Hispanic which added to his appeal for some and repulsion by others.
+By the early 1970s Smith had established a look for the Wolfman that remained fairly consistent for the rest of his career with the exception of a black broad-brimmed hat with a silver band which he became increasingly fond of wearing towards the last few years of his life.

 ____________________________________________________